Top 10 NFL Players of the 20s

 The Contenders

-One of the early greats of the game, and before Tom Brady won world championships with both teams, Trafton was one of the first great players to play on both teams that won world championships.
-He played with the Decatur Staleys that won a championship in 1921, then as a member of the Chicago bears he won a world champiosnhip in 1932, he opened up big runs for Red Grange and he was also a brawler who made late hits, dirty tricks and cheap shots.
-In today's NFL he could've been fined or suspended many games.
-Jimmy Conzelman said "Trafton was the only guy who claimed he was the world's greatest at his position - and actually was."
+One of the early greats of the game, George Trafton was one of the first outstanding players to play on teams that won world championships.
+He played with the Decatur Staleys, winning a championship in 1921, and later with the Chicago Bears, winning another in 1932.
+Trafton opened up big runs for Red Grange and was also known as a brawler who made late hits, dirty tricks, and cheap shots.
+In today's NFL, he could've been fined or suspended many games.
+Jimmy Conzelman said, "Trafton was the only guy who claimed he was the world's greatest at his position - and actually was."

 Its Joeysworld